Inflation strikes spur Greek clashes, disruptions in Belgium

 Belgian trade unions say gas prices have gone up by 130% in just one year, electricity by 85% and fuel by 57%.
 Food prices also have gone up.

-AP reporters Costas Kantouris in Thessaloniki, Greece, and Samuel Petrequin in Brussels contributed to this report.
+AP reporters Costas Kantouris in Thessaloniki, Greece; Samuel Petrequin and Raf Casert in Brussels; and Jill Lawless in London contributed to this report.